matrix-org/matrix-spec-proposals/proposals/4099-server-participation.md

 # MSC4099: Participation based authorization for servers in the Matrix DAG

 This is a proposal for the representation of servers and their basic responsibilities in the Matrix DAG.
-This MSC does not define or ammend a state resolution algorithm, since there are serveral possible routes that can be explored with other MSCs.
+This MSC does not define or amend a state resolution algorithm, since there are several possible routes that can be explored with other MSCs.
 We make considerations to  allow this proposal to be implemented on top of the existing `m.room.member`/`m.room.power_levels` centric authorization and state resolution algorithms.